Macrometacorp/docs/docs/search/operations.md

 You can use the `SEARCH` keyword to filter a query using a search view, allowing you to:

-- Filter documents based on C8QL Boolean expressions and functions.
+- Filter documents based on C8QL and SQL Boolean expressions and functions.
 - Match documents located in different collections.
 - Sort the result set based on how closely each document matches the search conditions.